Solar Photovoltaics (PV)

-Once a niche technology primarily used by early adopters, solar photovoltaic (PV) systems have exploded in popularity as prices for these technologies have fallen 82% over the last decade.
-Today, solar PV is one of the fastest growing and most affordable sources of energy in the United States and a key part of many states’ ambitious clean energy plans.
+Solar photovoltaic (PV) technology is one of the fastest growing and most affordable energy sources in the United States.
+It is also a key part of many states’ ambitious clean energy plans.

-However, to facilitate smooth deployment of solar projects, there is a need to ensure clarity of codes and standards that apply to solar, and to ensure that all key stakeholders understand what is required in the codes.
+A smooth deployment of solar projects depends on clarity of solar codes and standards so all key stakeholders understand what is required in the codes.

-SEAC has approved the latest edition of the National Simplified Residential PV and Energy Storage Permit Guidelines, revised in September 2021.
-These state-of-the-art guidelines are intended to help local governments develop an efficient and streamlined permit process for typical solar PV and storage projects.
-They will allow communities to reduce unnecessary delays and cost while ensuring compliance with nationally recognized safety standards.
+- National Simplified Residential PV and Energy Storage Permit Guidelines help local governments develop an efficient and streamlined permit process for typical solar PV and storage projects, reducing unnecessary delays and cost while ensuring compliance with nationally recognized safety standards.

-- Elevated PV Support Structures – SEAC recommendation to the International Code Council (ICC) to improve the clarity of code requirements in the 2021 International Building Code for overhead photovoltaic (PV) support structures, also referred to as solar shade structures, which are commonly constructed over vehicle parking spaces.
+- Elevated PV Support Structures improve the clarity of code requirements in the 2021 International Building Code for overhead photovoltaic (PV) support structures, also referred to as solar shade structures, which are commonly constructed over vehicle parking spaces.

-- Rooftop-mounted PV Panel Systems – SEAC recommendation to the International Code Council (ICC) to to provide exceptions in the 2021 International Building Code that clarify that elevated PV support structures can be installed on top of a multi-story parking garage under certain conditions without impacting restrictions on number of stories, height or area.
-Likewise, it is recommended that under certain conditions, rooftop-mounted PV systems do not cause a building to be noncompliant with these provisions.
+- Rooftop-mounted PV Panel Systems notes exceptions in the 2021 International Building Code that mean roof-mounted PV systems, like elevated PV support structures, can be installed on top of a multi-story parking garage under certain conditions without impacting restrictions on number of stories, height or area.

-- Training: Solar PV Safety for Firefighters – In this training program developed by the Interstate Renewable Energy Council, learn the basics of how to operate safely when responding to an emergency at a solar-equipped site.
+- Solar PV Safety for Firefighters, a training program developed by Interstate Renewable Energy Council, teaches the basics of how to operate safely when responding to an emergency at a solar-equipped site.

-- UL3741 PV Hazard Control: Standard Update – In this presentation by Tim Zgonena, Principal Engineer of UL LLC Monthly at the SEAC General Meeting on April 22, 2021, Zgonena discusses new UL efforts to ensure safety for firefighters responding to fires at buildings with solar PV systems.
+- UL3741 PV Hazard Control: Standard Update, a presentation by Tim Zgonena, UL Principal Engineer, at SEAC’s April 22, 2021 general meeting discusses new UL efforts to ensure safety for firefighters responding to fires at buildings with solar PV systems.